Sushma-Varadaiah/nft-meta-transaction/README.md

 **RelayHub** -
 RelayHub connects users running clients, relay servers and paymasters so that participants don't need to know about or trust each other.

+RelayHub also does the following -
-RelayHub helps clients discover the best third-party relay server when the dapp's relay servers are down. prevents third-party relay servers from censoring transactions rebalances the ETH of relay servers serving their own Paymasters Ensures Paymasters pay back relay servers for gas fees plus transaction fees.
+-   RelayHub helps clients discover the best third-party relay server when the dapp's relay servers are down.
+-   Prevents third-party relay servers from censoring transactions rebalances the ETH of relay servers serving their own Paymasters
+-   Ensures Paymasters pay back relay servers for gas fees plus transaction fees.

 ### Summary of the GSN process
-Client uses web3 provider and signs the transactions With GSN in place Web3 provider will send the signed transaction to one of the relayers in the network through RealyHub RealyHub is the center of the system
+-   Client uses web3 provider and signs the transactions
+-   With GSN in place Web3 provider will send the signed transaction to one of the relayers in the network through RealyHub
+-   RealyHub is the center of the system
-RelayHub gets the paymaster's approval before making the transaction to the system RelayHub Collects the actual fees from the system (receipeient smart contract) to reemburse the relay server for it's effort.
+-   RelayHub gets the paymaster's approval before making the transaction to the system
+-   RelayHub Collects the actual fees from the system (receipient smart contract) to reemburse the relay server for it's effort.

 ## Using GSN in minting ERC-1155 tokens
 ERC-1155 is a standard interface for contracts that manage multiple token types.
 A single deployed contract may include any combination of fungible tokens, non-fungible tokens or other configurations (e.g. semi-fungible tokens).